Invoice Finance And Receivables Financing Guide

 When comparing invoice discounting vs factoring examples can be found of both being the most beneficial option for particular cases.

 The best solution will not be the same for all businesses.
 If you need assistance with your credit control factoring is likely to be more beneficial.
-Whereas businesses with an established credit control function may opt for invoice discounting as they may wish to continue to manage their own collections.
+Whereas businesses with an established credit control function may opt for invoice discounting as they may wish to continue to manage their collections.

 Factoring Finance Despite Credit Issues